 - Cross the Vizcaya Bridge (not really in Bilbao, but close enough);

-- Enjoy the modern architecture design created by prestigious architects like the new Zorrozaure area by Zaha Hadid or the metro by Norman foster and the zubuzuri footbridge by Calatrava.
+- Enjoy the modern architectural design created by prestigious architects like the new Zorrozaure area by Zaha Hadid or the metro by Norman foster, and the zubuzuri footbridge by Calatrava.

 - Enjoy as many Pintxos as you can.

-Bilbao has two incredible landmarks that are rather unique.
-The Guggenheim Museum created by Frank Gehry and the Vizcaya bridge.
-The Guggenheim is the major symbol of Bilbao and its construction gave the city the new life.
-About a million people go to the Guggenheim per year and anyone who has visited it is sure that’s a unique attraction.
+Bilbao has two incredible landmarks that are rather unique – the Guggenheim Museum created by Frank Gehry and the Vizcaya bridge.
+The Guggenheim is the major symbol of Bilbao, and its construction gave the city a new life.
+About a million people go to the Guggenheim per year, and anyone who has visited it is sure that’s a unique attraction.

 The Viscaya bridge is a UNESCO heritage landmark and an ingenious engineering work of the 19th century.
 It’s the coolest bridge that you’ll ever cross!
 Why?
 This basically an aerial transfer bridge where you get into a gondola and then are transferred to the other side.
-There very few bridges ever built like this and the Viscaya is the oldest one and surely the most impressive.
+There are very few bridges ever built like this, and the Viscaya is the oldest one and undoubtedly the most impressive.

 San Sebastian doesn’t really have a unique thing.
 La Concha is one of the most beautiful beaches in Spain and one of the best urban beaches in the world, but it’s hardly unique.
 San Sebastian is also very romantic and elegant but not really unique…

-So, when comparing Bilbao and San Sebastian, Bilbao is easily the one with the most unique things.
+So, when comparing Bilbao and San Sebastian, Bilbao is easily the one with more unique attractions.

 City Vibe – San Sebastian vs Bilbao

-As we said above these are almost neighbor cities, from the same region, the Basque country.
+As we said above, these are almost neighboring cities from the same region, the Basque country.
 They share the Basque culture, but they are fundamentally different.

 San Sebastian is a tourist town.
-It has always attracted tourists, because of its beautiful natural setting and wonderfully elegant, classic architecture.
-Plus, San Sebastian is comfortably small, everything important is within walking distance and it has the best pintxos/tapas bars in the world.
+Its beautiful natural setting and wonderfully elegant, classic architecture have always attracted tourists.
+Plus, San Sebastian is comfortably small, everything important is within walking distance, and it has the world’s best pintxos/tapas bars.

-Bilbao is a workers town, a town that grew with the early industrialization of the Basque country, that suffered but manages to reinvent itself into a modern, creative city with a vibrant lifestyle.
-We like Bilbao, we like it a lot, but we are in love with San Sebastian and that’s why it wins this question.
+Bilbao is a workers’ town that grew with the early industrialization of the Basque country.
+It suffered but managed to reinvent itself into a modern, creative city with a vibrant lifestyle.
+We like Bilbao, we like it a lot, but we are in love with San Sebastian, and that’s why it wins this question.

 The people of San Sebastian and Bilbao

 They are Basques… They love their country, their food, their language, and their family.
-Basque love to hang out in Pintxo bars, eat talk and discuss things with friends and family.
+Basque people love to hang out in Pintxo bars, eat, talk, and discuss things with friends and family.
 We honestly don’t find any difference between the Basques of Bilbao San Sebastian.

-Thus, we simply wrap it up with a tie.
+Thus, we wrap it up with a tie.

-Another very simple one… San Sebastian and Bilbao are only 100km from each other, which takes little more than one hour to do.
-This means that almost every day trip that you can do from one city you can do from the other.
-Or that you can do a day trip from one to the other!
+Another very simple one… San Sebastian and Bilbao are only 100km from each other, which takes little more than one hour to drive.
+This means that almost everyday trip that you can do from one city, you can do from the other.
+Or you can have a day trip from one to the other!

-The main difference is that Bilbao is better located to do a day trip to victoria while Biarritz is easier to visit from San Sebastian.
-If you want to visit Bilbao from San Sebastian, or vice versa we strongly advise you to do the scenic coastal route.
+The main difference is that Bilbao is better located to have a day trip to Victoria, while Biarritz is easier to visit from San Sebastian.
+If you want to visit Bilbao from San Sebastian, or vice versa, we strongly advise you to do the scenic Basque coastal route.

-We aren’t really a nightlife kind of travelers, it usually isn’t a very relevant thing for us.
-However, in San Sebastian it was different.
+We aren’t really a nightlife kind of traveler, it usually isn’t a relevant thing for us.
+However, in San Sebastian, it was different.
 We really enjoyed going out at night to the pintxos bars.
-San Sebastian must be the city with most bars per square meter in the world.
+It is so lively!
+San Sebastian center must have the most bars per square meter worldwide.
 And most of them are good… really good!
 It’s fun and yummy, what more do we need?

-Bilbao has a similar culture… but less intense.
+Bilbao has a similar culture… but we found it less intense.
 It has plenty of bars and pintxo bars with good food, but not as good.
 Or at least we weren’t as lucky.
 In San Sebastian, it was just incredible both in terms of quality and quantity of options.

 Lodging in Bilbao and San Sebastian

 The lodging options in Bilbao and San Sebastian are very similar.
-There are plenty of guest houses, AirBnBs, and hostels in the old towns.
+Plenty of guest houses, AirBnBs, and hostels are in the old towns.
 There are some mid-range hotels and some high-end luxury hotels.
 Unless it’s really high season, you shouldn’t have problems finding a place that meets your expectations.

 San Sebastian seems to have slightly more options, but it’s also a touristic town that receives more travelers than Bilbao.
-It’s also a little more expensive for more a lesse the same services.
-And that’s way Bilbao wins this one, but only by an inch.
+It’s also a little more expensive for more a less the same level of benefits.
+And that’s why Bilbao wins this one, but only by an inch.

 Bilbao vs San Sebastian – The food scene

-The food scene in Bilbao is above the average with good pintxos, some good restaurants, and a few Michelin star ones.
-San Sebastian takes it to a whole other level.
-It has even been considered the city with most Michelin stars per person in the world.
+The food scene in Bilbao is above the average, with good pintxos, some good restaurants, and a few Michelin star ones.
+Yet, San Sebastian takes it to a whole other level.
+It has even been considered the city with the most Michelin stars per person in the world.
 And then there’s the pintxos culture we have mentioned before… It’s almost a Masterchef experience.

-So, San Sebastian wins this, as it’s considered one of the culinary capitals of the world.
-Though, note that Bilbao is still a good place to eat.
+So, San Sebastian wins this, as it’s considered one of the world’s culinary capitals.
+Though, note that Bilbao is still an excellent place to eat.

 San Sebastian vs Bilbao – Weather

 The weather of San Sebastian and Bilbao is very similar, which isn’t surprising as the cities are so close located.
-We can’t really say which city has better weather but San Sebastian has slightly more sunny hours than Bilbao, but it also rains more.
+We can’t really say which city has better weather.
+San Sebastian has slightly more sunny hours than Bilbao but also has more rain.

 We will have to give a draw on this one.
 However, we need to mention one thing about the weather.
-One of the best features of San Sebastian is the wonderful La Concha Beach, but don’t expect it to have nice warm water!
+One of the best features of San Sebastian is the fabulous La Concha Beach, but don’t expect it to have nice warm water!
 The sea temperature usually only reaches 21º C between July and September.
-During the rest of the year, it’s usually very cold, sometimes below 15º degrees.
+During the rest of the year, it’s usually freezing, sometimes below 15º degrees.

 Safety is a non-issue here.
 These days both cities are perfectly safe.
 There aren’t any problems walking at night or going anywhere in the cities.
-You would need to be very unlucky or unwise for something to happen to you.
+You would need to be unlucky or unwise for something bad to happen.

 So, another draw here.

-In a hindsight, the difference isn’t very big but we believe Bilbao is a bit cheaper than San Sebastian, namely during high season.
+In hindsight, the difference isn’t very big, but we believe Bilbao is a bit cheaper than San Sebastian, namely during high season.
 During off-peak, the prices tend to be similar.
 So, Bilbao wins this one.

 Tourists and tourism

 San Sebastian seems to be more popular with tourists, but Bilbao is catching up.
 San Sebastien has been a travel destination for many decades now.
-During Summer San Sebastian is packed, while during the low season both cities are uncrowded, with few tourists in facts.
+During Summer, San Sebastian is packed, while during the low season, both cities are uncrowded, with few tourists in fact.